This document is only valid for the day on which it is accessed. Please read our disclaimer.

 First line Investigations

-- Medical history (symptoms of hypertension, medications, trauma, growth)
+- Medical history (symptoms of hypertension, medications, trauma, growth).
+Include a detailed dietary intake and exercise history.

 - Family history (renal or CVS disease, endocrine tumours, phakomatoses)